-The Benchmade Mini Barrage 585 is indeed a little smaller than your standard pocket knife.
+The Benchmade Mini Barrage 585 is indeed a little smaller than a standard, "full size" pocket knife.
 However, our testers agree that it strikes the perfect balance of compact carriage and ergonomic structure.
 The Benchmade brand makes excellent blades, and has for a long time.

 Blade and Edge Integrity

 While it's true that all modern pocket knives come with adequate steel, it must be noted that the metal and construction of the Mini Barrage blade is above par.